rsnpj/notes-site/notes/Year_1/Computer_Systems/Operating_Systems/Process_Management.md

 ![First Come, First Served ](/img/Year_1/CSys/Operating_Systems/Process_Management/FCFS.webp)

 -   The average waiting time may or may not be lengthy

 -   A simple algorithm to implement

 -   May result in a 'convoy' effect, for example short processes waiting on a long process to finish

 ## Shortest-Job-First

 -   Compares each process waiting to determine the length of its next CPU burst

 -   Use these lengths to schedule the process with the shortest time (if two have the same length then FCFS)

-- Non pre emptive - once the CPU is given a process it cannot be pre-emptive until the process has completed its CPU Burst
+-   Non preemptive - once the CPU is given a process it cannot be pre-emptive until the process has completed its CPU Burst

 | Process | Priority | Arrival Time | Burst Time |
 | ------- | -------- | ------------ | ---------- |